 Ingredients For Traditional White Bread Recipe

-Sugar: Adds a touch of sweetness and helps activate the yeast.
+Sugar: Adds a touch of sweetness and helps feed the yeast.

-Active dry yeast: The leavening agent that makes the bread rise.
+Active dry yeast: A living ingredient that makes the dough rise.

 Warm water: Activates the yeast and helps form the dough.